Your money-making expert. Financial journalist, TV and radio personality.

 Here are two real-life story blogs to draw inspiration from:

-Whether you write a self-help book using your own story as a starting point, or a novel inspired by it, you might be able to use your situation to gain financially.
+Whether you write a self-help book using your own story as a starting point, or write a novel inspired by it, you’re on the track towards using your real life story to earn money.

-As mentioned above, testing the waters by starting a blog first is a great idea and will also help you find your voice.
+As mentioned above, testing the waters by starting a blog first is a great idea and will also help you find your voice (and your audience.)

 If you would like to take the plunge, here are the steps you need to take.

 Use author Alexis Hall as an example.
-After amassing a whopping £30,000 or more of debt, she used the crisis as inspiration for her lighthearted novel, In The Red: The Diary of a Recovering Shopaholic.
+After amassing £30,000 in debt, she used the crisis as inspiration for her lighthearted novel, In The Red: The Diary of a Recovering Shopaholic.

 “I’d reached rock bottom,” says Alexis, “and I knew that I needed to take serious action to get myself out of a hole.
 I found that writing a diary helped me to realise how reckless I’d been and forced me to have a long hard look at my spending.”

-Alexis started writing her diary without a mere thought of turning it into a book, but when she showed it to a few friends, they all encouraged her to contact a publisher.
+Alexis started writing her diary without any thought of turning it into a book.
+When she showed it to a few friends, though, they encouraged her to contact a publisher.

 Icon Books eventually made contact with Alexis and offered her a book deal.